implydata/learn-druid/notebooks/01-introduction/01-clickstream/01-introduction-clickstream.md

 * For _session_ analysis, enough time must elapse for the session to end before certain analysis can be done, such as calculating average session length by a particular _visitor_ demographic.
 * For _action_ data, the data must be made available quickly enough for decisions to be taken in a timely manner.
 For example, A/B testing of a new navigation structure, or determining the effectiveness of a campaign for a flash sale.

-Apache Druid ingestion-time transformations allow for row-wise functions to be applied to data as it arrives.
+Druid ingestion-time transformations allow for row-wise functions to be applied to data as it arrives.
 More complex enrichment and processing is possible in batch using MSQ.
 Examples are given in the main portion of the guide.